 Assessment of a person who has dependent behaviour requires skill and focus.
 While assessment tools are valuable, the conversation about substance use is also important.
 Here you will review some of the key aspects of assessment including:

-- What tools and observations are key to an effective assessment of a person with an addiction?
+- What tools and observations are key to an effective assessment of a client?

 - If accompanied by family or friends, how involved should they be in the assessment?